-Three steps or fewer to a main entrance door of the property: In flatted developments the 'main entrance' would be the flat's own entrance door, not the external door to the communal stair.
+Three steps or fewer to a main entrance door of the property:

+In flatted developments the 'main entrance' would be the flat's own entrance door, not the external door to the communal stair.
 The 'three steps or fewer' are counted from external ground level to the flat's entrance door.
 Where a lift is present, the count is based on the number of steps climbed when using the lift.

-Unrestricted parking within 25 metres: For this purpose, 'unrestricted parking' includes parking available by means of a parking permit.
-Restricted parking includes - parking that is subject to parking restrictions, as indicated by the presence of solid yellow, red or white lines at the edge of the road or by a parking control sign, parking meters or other coin-operated machines.
+Unrestricted parking within 25 metres:

+For this purpose, 'Unrestricted parking' includes parking available by means of a parking permit.
+Restricted parking includes parking that is subject to parking restrictions, as indicated by the presence of solid yellow, red or white lines at the edge of the road or by a parking control sign, parking meters or other coin-operated machines.

-1 Which floor(s) is the living accommodation on?
-Ground and first 2 Are there three steps or fewer to a main entrance door of the property?
-Yes 3 Is there a lift to the main entrance door of the property?
-No 4 Are all door openings greater than 750mm?
-No 5 Is there a toilet on the same level as the living room and kitchen?
-Yes 6 Is there a toilet on the same level as the bedroom?
-No 7 Are all rooms on the same level with no internal steps or stairs?
-No 8 Is the unrestricted parking within 25 metres of an entrance door to the building?
-Yes
+1. Which floor(s) is the living accommodation on?
+Ground 2.
+Are there three steps or fewer to a main entrance door of the property?
+Yes X No 3.
+Is there a lift to the main entrance door of the property?
+Yes No X 4.
+Are all door openings greater than 750mm?
+Yes No X 5.
+Is there a toilet on the same level as the living room and kitchen?
+Yes X No 6.
+Is there a toilet on the same level as a bedroom?
+Yes X No 7.
+Are all rooms on the same level with no internal steps or stairs?
+Yes X No 8.
+Is there unrestricted parking within 25 metres of an entrance door to the building?
+Yes X No